 - “Subprocessor” — a third party that Processor uses to process Controller Personal Data in order to provide parts of the Service and/or related technical support.

 - “Terms” — the Terms of Service for the Sketch Platform (including the Sketch Mac app, Sketch Cloud and Sketch Mirror) available at www.sketch.com.

 The terms “personal data”, “special category data”, “data subject”, “processing”, “controller”, “processor” and “supervisory authority” as used in this DPA have the meanings given in the GDPR.

 - This DPA relates to the processing of Controller Personal Data by Processor on behalf of Controller in the course of performing Processor’s obligations under the Terms.
-Further details of such processing are set out in SCHEDULE A – DETAILS OF PROCESSING.
+Further details of such processing are set out in ANNEX 1 to the SCC – DETAILS OF PROCESSING.

 - In the course of performing its obligations under the Terms, Processor shall process Controller Personal Data solely on the instruction of Controller and not use or otherwise process Controller Personal Data for any other purpose, unless required to do so by Applicable Legal Requirements.